RTEMS/rtems-docs/c-user/initialization.rst

     Initialization of the Classic Signal support.
 This step is optional and depends on the application configuration.

+RTEMS_SYSINIT_CLASSIC_SIGNAL_MP
+    In MPCI configurations, the Classic Signal MPCI support is initialized in this step.
+This step is optional and depends on the application configuration.

 RTEMS_SYSINIT_CLASSIC_EVENT
     Initialization of the Classic Event support.
 This step is optional and depends on the application configuration.
 This step is only used on MPCI configurations.

+RTEMS_SYSINIT_CLASSIC_EVENT_MP
+    In MPCI configurations, the Classic Event MPCI support is initialized in this step.
+This step is optional and depends on the application configuration.

 RTEMS_SYSINIT_CLASSIC_MESSAGE_QUEUE
     Initialization of the Classic Message Queue object class.
 This step is